GCash has made the QR code an integral part of its ecosystem. There are now more than 100,000 merchants using Scan to Pay as a method of payment.

 What is Dynamic QR?

 Dynamic QR means the QR Code changes depending on the details included in the order.
-Usually the amount is already integrated with the order, that’s why the QR code is always unique every time it is generated.
+Usually, the amount is already included with the QR code, that’s why the code is always unique every time it is generated.

-Because of this, the merchant needs direct integration to GCash to be able to implement this.
-They also need a way to be able to show the dynamic code (usually an LCD screen).
+Because of this, the merchant needs an integration with GCash to be able to implement this.
+They need a way to be able to show the dynamic code on a screen.

-Some notable Dynamic QR merchants include selected SM Department Stores (like SM Makati and SM Aura) and also all SM Hypermarkets / Supermarkets nationwide.
+Some notable Dynamic QR merchants include SM Department Stores (like SM Makati and SM Aura) and also all SM Hypermarkets / Supermarkets nationwide.
+Another is the Paymaya terminals in most stores like McDonald’s, Jollibee and others.

 How do we pay for Dynamic QR?

-The steps are similar to Scan Static QR above, but we remove the input amount step.
+The steps are similar to Scan Static QR above, but we just confirm the payment as the amount is included for confirmation.
 This makes the whole process faster and also eliminates the error factor from the user.

-Also, the merchant should know the payment results right away, which also removes the unreliability of SMS notification.
+Also, the merchant would know the payment status right away, which also removes the unreliability of SMS notifications.

 What are some issues with Scan QR?

-That is not the case with Dynamic QR, since the merchant can know immediately whether the payment succeeded or not.
+That is not the case with Dynamic QR, since the merchant can know immediately whether the payment succeeded or not and can process the refund or cancellation if needed.

-You can check first in your Voucher Pocket what available vouchers you have.
-Then it would be better to check for conditions first before using the voucher.
+You need to check first in your Voucher Pocket what available vouchers you have.
+Then it would be better to check the conditions first before using the voucher.

-To use the voucher, either click on the “Use” button in the voucher, or selecting the voucher from the payment confirmation page.
+To use the voucher, either click on the “Use” button in the voucher or select the voucher from the payment confirmation page.

 How do vouchers work in Generate QR?